Disney-MGM Studios, Lake Buena Vista, FL | Directions 3283028.559101 -81.469641

 The Brown Derby is a good dining experience.
 I only wish they added a few Clark Gable and Jean Harlow look-alikes to make the atmosphere more exciting.

-1930's Hollywood steak and celeb spot reincarnated Disney style.
+1930's Hollywood steak and celeb spot reincarnated Disney style – The Scene

 The theme park's representation of various Hollywood landmarks extends to its kitchens, too.
 The mundane waiting area cries out for a bar, but the barrel-vaulted banquet hall impresses with dark wood accents and a large, sunken dining area.
 Leather booths and tables for two surround the room on a raised dais.
 Walls are covered with copies of the original Brown Derby's black and white line portraits of Golden Age stars, moguls and movers (Gable, Goldwyn, Parsons).
 Service is attentive and eager.